 Surviving sexual trauma can lead to depression, anxiety, post-traumatic stress disorder (PTSD), and other mental health problems that increase the risk of substance abuse to self-medicate.

-It is important for addiction treatment to include an assessment of mental and physical health, so the addiction treatment plan can include therapy for co-occurring mental health disorders and associated trauma that affect sexual health.
+Addiction treatment needs to include an assessment of mental and physical health, so the addiction treatment plan can include therapy for co-occurring mental health disorders and associated trauma that affect sexual health.

 Recent medical research indicates that alcohol is the drug that most affects erectile capacity, or sexual arousal, in men.
 A 2013 study of 905 men included 550 who had been diagnosed with substance abuse related to alcohol, cocaine, heroin, marijuana, speedballs (cocaine and heroin combined), and multiple other substances.